Tony118g/the-everything-quiz/README.md

 ![Colour palette](assets/readme-images/color-palette.png)

-* The colour palette was chosen based mainly on the colour blue as I wanted to use a calm colour to help relax and focus users during the quiz.
+* The colour palette was chosen with the help of [coolers](https://coolors.co/) and was based mainly on the colour blue as I wanted to use a calm colour to help relax and focus users during the quiz.
 * Although the blue is a calming colour, it is also highly adaptable which made it useful for creating contrast and an overall good visual effect using different shades along with the green and red.
     * I used the darkest shade of blue (0E202B) to create a dark background to ensure the foreground stands out and that nothing distracts from the quiz area.
 I also used it for the buttons background to make them stand out in the containers while keeping with the overall design.
     * I used the dark sky blue (96C3CF) for the backgrounds of containers to bring the foreground content forwards by creating contrast while still maintaining a simple background.
     * The uranian blue (ABDFFF) was used for some of the text in the buttons and as shadows to create a glowing effect.
+    * The main use for the green (62FF00) is to provide feedback on which answer is correct.
+It is also used for hover effects on all buttons excluding the quiz answer buttons in order to provide feedback when the user hovers them.
+    * The red (FF0000) is used to provide feedback on which answers are wrong.

 ## Features